-- AMAZING FLAVOR Sweet and salty flavor of maple syrup/Tamari soy sauce/apple cider combination is amazing with chicken thighs
+- Contrasting flavors - Sweet and salty flavor of maple syrup and Tamari soy sauce combination is amazing with chicken thighs

-- ONE SKILLET RECIPE Minimal clean up since everything is cooked in the same skillet
+- Made in one skillet - Minimal clean up since everything is cooked in the same skillet

 - Use 1 pound of boneless and skinless chicken thighs in this recipe.
 If you are using more than that, increase the amount of sauce accordingly.